 Closures of the barrier have increased through the decades.
-During its operation, just over two thirds of closures have been since 2000.
-It was closed four times in the 1980s, 35 times in the 1990s, and 80 times since 2000.
+During its operation, over three quarters of closures have been since 2000.
+It was closed four times in the 1980s, 35 times in the 1990s, and 135 times since 2000.

 Future use of the barrier

 As sea level rises, the Thames Barrier will have to close more frequently to prevent overtopping of the flood defences upstream of the barrier.